Vince's Complete GRE Math Concepts Guide

 1. First, learn and practice math concepts at an easy level on Khan Academy (this page will show you how).
 I also highly recommend Gregmat's Prepswift.

-3. Drill concepts at a GRE level with my GRE Math Knight app and the Manhattan 5-lb. book, as described in my study plans.
+2. Then, drill those concepts at a GRE level with my GRE Math Knight app and the Manhattan 5-lb. book, as described in my study plans.

 IMPORTANT: You must be willing to adjust if you're not able to do the material in front of you on a particular day.
 In other words, if you're not getting 80% or more of the questions right, either slow down or move to easier practice material, or both.
 Skip the questions you can't do and come back to them.